 Since 2001, the Estonian Chancellor of Justice has been a full member of the International Ombudsman Institute (IOI).
 The IOI was established in 1978 and includes more than 200 national and regional ombudsmen from 90 countries worldwide.
 The IOI is organised in six regions (Africa, Asia, Australasia and Pacific, Europe, the Caribbean and Latin America, and North America), governed through regional Boards.

 The Institute’s European region includes 80 national and regional ombudsmen from the majority of European countries.
 Chancellor of Justice Ülle Madise was elected a member of the seven-member Board of the IOI European region on 30 September 2015 and was re-elected on 27 July 2016.
-Since November 2017, she is also member of the IOI World Board.
-The powers of Ülle Madise on the boards end in 2020.
+Since November 2017, she was also member of the IOI World Board.
+The powers of Ülle Madise on the boards ended in May 2021.

 Chancellor of Justice Ülle Madise is also a member of the Council of Europe Commission against Racism and Intolerance (ECRI), and Head of International Affairs and Organisational Development Kertti Pilvik is a member of the Management Board of the EU Agency for Fundamental Rights (FRA).